 Each federal institution has a security classification.
 The classification determines its layout, operations and the programs offered.
-There are five different security classifications.
+There are five different Security classifications.

 Special Handling Unit (SHU)

 The SHU is located within the Regional Reception Centre (RRC).
 This is a multi-level institution in the Quebec region.
-It offers a highly structured environment for offenders who cannot be managed safely in another institution.
+It can house up to 90 inmates.
+It offers a highly structured environment for inmates who cannot be managed safely in another institution.

-Maximum-security institutions aim to prepare inmates for medium-security.
+Maximum security institutions aim to prepare inmates for medium security.
 This is done through programs as well as employment and educational activities.

 The environment promotes personal development, responsible behaviour and interactions with others.

 Women's institutions provide a safe and supportive environment for inmates.
 This is done through programs and treatment that are designed specifically to meet women's needs.